DanDo385/solidity-edu/PROJECT_ENHANCEMENTS.md

 - [ ] Create coverage checker script
 - [ ] Add coverage badges to READMEs
 - [ ] Generate coverage reports

+### 5. Execution Order (One Sprint View)

+1. Standardize READMEs for Projects 01-05 using the template.
+2. Add root Makefile + setup/test-all scripts.
+3. Wire a simple `progress` generator (gitignored) to prove tracking UX.
+4. Add gas benchmark script and a single diagram (Mermaid) to one advanced project as a pattern.
+5. Backfill difficulty/prereqs table into `PROJECT_MANAGEMENT.md` once the template stabilizes.

 #### B. Gas Benchmark Standards
 **Priority: Medium**